+category and renected in line of the budget rable.

 a.
-Total Grant Funds Requested: \$Narrative Detail:b.
+Total Grant Funds Requested: \$

+Narrative Detail: b.
 Other Funds Leveraged: \$

+Narrative Detail:

-- 7. Equipment/Fixed Assets: Itemize all equipment and fixed assets.
-Equipment and fixed assets are defined in the BSCC Grant Administration Guide. - a.
+Equipment/Fixed Assets: Itemize all equipment and fixed assets.
+Equipment and fixed assets are defined in the BSCC Grant Administration Guide.

+a.
 Total Grant Funds Requested: \$

+Narrative Detail:

+b.
+Other Funds Leveraged: \$

+Narrative Detail:

-- 8. Other (Travel, Training, etc.): Itemize all costs associated with travel and training.
-Applicants should budget for two trips to Sacramento for grantee meetings. - a.
+Other (Travel, Training, etc.): Itemize all costs associated with travel and training.
+Applicants should budget for two trips to Sacramento for grantee meetings.

+a.
 Total Grant Funds Requested: \$

+Narrative Detail:

+b.
+Other Funds Leveraged: \$

+Narrative Detail: